 In Irish tradition when the body was taken from the house, Keeners would sing a lament over the body, this tradition died out in the mid 20th Century.
-Grief is so often suppressed in our Western culture, in our striving for happiness does death and the sadness that follow encroach on our own sense of mortality so much that it has to be pushed to one side “Our grief now is too contained.
+Grief is so often suppressed in our Western culture, in our striving for happiness does death and the sadness that follows encroach on our own sense of mortality so much that it has to be pushed to one side “Our grief now is too contained.
 We rely on taking anti-depressants.
 We go to a grief counsellor, but these people are in a way, a substitute for letting it all out, having a good scream, coming from the feet up, a good cry, a good purging.”

 Different cultures have their own ways of dealing with death.
 In not too distant Tanzania, the burial traditions of the Nyakyusa people initially focus on wailing but then include feasts.
 They also require that participants dance and flirt at the funeral, confronting death with an affirmation of life.

 The process of grieving is said to come in five stages, denial, anger, bargaining, depression and acceptance, these stages never come in order, sometimes in reverse and sometimes all at once, but also within these are the moments of fond memories, and deep love that seems to become stronger, and takes on a deep seat within us.

-These images where recorded during the first year after my Fathers passing using a large format camera, and only one exposure was made at each of the locations.
-The process was both arduous and cathartic, wanting to bring it up close almost like at ‘the wake’, to expose both the landscape that I found myself in, words themselves cannot express the emotions that arise during from grief.
+These images where recorded during the first year after my Fathers passing using a large format camera.
+The process was both arduous and cathartic, wanting to bring it up close almost like at ‘the wake’, to expose both the landscape that I found myself in.
+Words themselves cannot express the emotions that arise from grief.
 This collection of Landscapes is my Keen to my father.